openpnp/openpnp/BlindsFeeder.md

 ## What is it?

 A step up from the [[ReferenceStripFeeder]], this light 3D-printed feeder can hold and reload cut pieces of SMT tape and protect the parts using a sliding cover.
 The cover can be opened/closed automatically by the nozzle tip.
 Feeders are printed in whole arrays.
 Uses computer vision and fiducials for setup and operation.

-For prototyping and very small runs only.
+Intended for prototyping and very small runs.

 ![BlindsFeeder on Wood](https://user-images.githubusercontent.com/9963310/72673056-398ef700-3a65-11ea-92c5-51b565d0a16a.jpg)